 The missing dollar puzzle is not necessarily a puzzle.
 It can be explained with the help of the gap between the potential and actual size of the global Islamic financial services industry.

-Potential size of the global Islamic financial services industry can be defined as the assets under management of the institutions offering Islamic financial services to all those who would like to have access to such services, and to all those who would like to use Islamic financial services but have excluded themselves voluntarily because they are not available.
+The potential size of the global Islamic financial services industry can be defined as the assets under management of the institutions offering Islamic financial services to all those who would like to have access to such services, and to all those who would like to use Islamic financial services but have excluded themselves voluntarily because they are not available.

 The gap between the potential and actual size of the Islamic financial services industry exists because the suppliers of financial services do not meet the full demand – purely unmet demand.

 On the demand side, not all those who require Islamic financial services actually have access – involuntary financial exclusion; and there are certain people who otherwise have access to Islamic financial services but are not entirely satisfied.